Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 int a[] = {4, 9, 1.
 8, [0] = 5, 7};
 ```

-Is this declaration legal, and if so, what is the length of the array? [p.
-166]
+Is this declaration legal, and if so, what is the length of the array?

 </div>
 <!-- END: div -->